OLC-Bioinformatics/redmine-docs/docs/internal_only/azuredownload.md

 ### What does it do?

-Merge will take data from multiple MiSeq runs of the same strain and combine the FASTQ files in order to produce a better assembly.
+The azuredownload automator will download the raw read data, assembly files, and report files output by the foodport assembly pipeline.
+It then moves the files to the correct locations on the NAS (e.g. processed sequence data), so that users can use the files for analyses in other redmine automators.

 ### How do I use it?